-We are all familiar with cooking a prime rib in the oven, but one of the best things you can put on the grill or in the smoker is a prime rib roast.
-Of course, it is vital that the timing is perfect, and to get that you need to know how much your roast weighs, be able to hold a consistent temperature in the grill or smoker, and you need to have a good meat thermometer.
+You may be familiar with cooking a prime rib in the oven, but one of the best things you can put on the grill or in the smoker is a prime rib roast.
+Of course, it is vital that the timing is perfect.
+You must know how much your roast weighs, be able to hold a consistent temperature in the grill or smoker, and you need to have a good meat thermometer.

 This chart should do the trick when determining how long to grill or smoke your roast.